 4. Regardless of which world time zone the challenge was created in, each participant will have their current time zone calendar day to record challenge data.
 For example, a California-based user (GMT-8) working for a London-based company (GMT-0) will have a day that finishes 8 hours after London's.
 As such, Admins who want to report the most accurate weekly challenge leaderboard updates for global challenges should consider the participants closest to the International Dateline (ex.
 California/British Columbia, Hawaii).
 In such a case, Monday afternoon or Tuesday morning London time would allow ample time for a participant to sync.

 5. There is a known product limitation for participants who travel frequently across multiple world time zones.

-If your challenge will include more than 200 participants and will span more than one continent or time zone, we require at least 2 weeks to properly onboard Challenge Administrators, run a free P4T Enterprise trial to test international phone systems & networks, and ensure enough challenge participant onboarding time.
+If your challenge will include more than 200 participants and will span more than one continent or time zone, we require at least 2 weeks to properly onboard Challenge Administrators, run a free P4T trial to test international phone systems & networks, and ensure enough challenge participant onboarding time.

 P4T Admin Account Setup

 1. Schedule a Pacer for Teams video conference demo with a Pacer representative.
 Invite any additional colleagues who will serve as additional challenge Admins, or technical support, such as IT.